The SQL ORDER BY

 Note: The ORDER BY

-clause sorts result set in ascending by default; it's not necessary to use ASC
+clause sorts result set in ascending by default, even without the ASC

 ORDER BY DESC (Descending Order)